david47k/adawft/README.md

 ## Building

-Run `make release` to compile the program using clang, or `make release-gcc` to compile the program using gcc.
+Run `make` to compile the program using gcc, or `make debug-clang` to compile the program using clang.

 ## Supported watches